Filling a Vacancy

 Temporary Staffing Services

-Campus units are strongly encouraged to fill vacant positions through Recruitment; however, temporary staffing services may be used to fill short-term assignments expected to last less than six months.
-Assignment extensions require approval by the Talent Acquisition Manager.
+Campus units are strongly encouraged to fill vacant positions through competitive recruitment; however, temporary staffing services may be used to fill short-term assignments expected to last less than six months.
+Assignment extensions require approval by the Talent Acquisition Director.

 See Temporary Staffing Services for local process.

-• Cost of service includes administrative costs which do not go directly to the employee
+Cost – Fees for service includes administrative costs which do not go directly to the employee